 9 – Strengths/Weaknesses

-Typically, a PLOP sheet includes the student’s strengths and weaknesses both in an academic area and in social/emotional areas as well.
+The Present Levels should also include the student’s strengths and weaknesses, both in an academic area and in social/emotional areas as well.
+The more information the better.

 10 – Classroom Teacher’s Assessment

-A paragraph from the classroom teacher describing her observations and opinions of the student’s work habits, strengths, weaknesses, and growth are also helpful in creating the big picture.
+A paragraph or more from the classroom teacher describing her observations and opinions of the student’s work habits, strengths, weaknesses, and growth are also helpful in creating the big picture.

 Not feeling confident with what to include in the Present Levels?
-Check out IEP Meeting Toolkit that comes with a Present Levels Template that will make your life much easier!
+Check out IEP Meeting Toolkit that comes with a Present Levels Template that will make your teacher life much easier.

-What do you include in your PLOPs?
+What do you include in your Present Levels?
 Share anything that was missed in the comments below.
 We would love to hear what your district includes!